raspberrypilearning/target-practice/en/step_5.md

 # The mouse_pressed function goes here
 def mouse_pressed():
   if hit_colour == GREY:
-    # Just like functions, if statements are indented
+    # Like functions, if statements are indented
     print('You hit grey, 50 points!')